-Persons who, bound by marriage or civil union, cohabit.
+Person who, bound by a marriage or a civil union, lives in a community of life with another.

 WARNING!
 Several social statutes, as well as the Act respecting labour standards and the Income Tax Act, contain a broad definition of the term "spouses".
 They include, in addition to marriage or civil union, other factual situations that do not require to be contracted publicly before a competent officiant.